Epilepsy Medicine Therapy FailureSkip to the navigation

 Medicine therapy for epilepsy can fail for several reasons:

-- Misdiagnosis of the condition.
+- You don't have epilepsy.
 You may be having events that look like seizures but are not.
 You may be having seizures, but something other than epilepsy is causing them.
 Taking antiepileptic drugs when you do not have epilepsy may not stop you from having seizures.
 If you do have epilepsy, the diagnosis of your seizure type may still be wrong.
 Seizures are hard to describe and hard to classify.
 Mistakes in identifying the types of seizures you have can lead to choosing the wrong drug.
 A drug that prevents one type of seizure may not work for another type or may even make seizures happen more often.

 - The drug has too many adverse effects.
 Seizure control is not the only measure of success.
 You may be free of seizures, but the side effects of the drug may be so severe that you cannot take the drug anymore.

 - You have a condition that won't respond to drugs (a medically refractory, or intractable, condition).
 Some people have forms of epilepsy that simply will not respond to drug therapy.
-About 3 out of 10 people continue to have seizures despite careful drug treatment.1 Some of these people may be candidates for epilepsy surgery.
-Others, particularly children, may respond well to a ketogenic diet.
+Some of these people may be candidates for epilepsy surgery.
+Others, particularly children, may respond well to a special diet.
 If drugs do not control your or your child's seizures, you and your doctor may want to look into other treatment options.

 There are several reasons people may not take their medicine as prescribed: